folio-org/raml-module-builder/doc/upgrading.md

 #### [RMB-717](https://issues.folio.org/browse/RMB-717) Deprecate HttpClientInterface, HttpModuleClient2, HttpClientMock2

 All classes in org.folio.rest.tools.client are deprecated.
-HTTP client functionality should use WebClient or HttpClient as factory of clients and combine with generated client(s) or use WebClient directly.
+Instead use the generated client provided by RMB or use WebClient directly.
 Tests can create HTTP servers with Vertx.createHttpServer or use other mocking facility.

 #### [RMB-789](https://issues.folio.org/browse/RMB-789) Remove support of Embedded PostgreSQL Server